 Sayles, Daniel G., PhD, Associate Professor Emeritus of Education

 Van Tiem, Darlene, PhD, Associate Professor Emerita of Education

 Department of Education

-Brunvand, Stein, PhD, University of Michigan, Associate Professor of Educational Technology
+Brunvand, Stein, PhD, University of Michigan, Professor of Educational Technology

 Burke, Christopher J., PhD, University of Illinois at Urbana-Champaign, Associate Professor of Science Education

-DeFauw, Danielle, PhD, Oakland University, Assistant Professor of Education
+DeFauw, Danielle, PhD, Oakland University, Associate Professor of Education

 Duran, Mesut, PhD, Ohio University, Professor of Education